 Should the body experience any disruption of the processes mentioned above, all the other bodily processes will also be affected.
 Liver disease is already at an alarming rate, as in the US alone, at least 30 million people have one form of liver disease or another, ranging from symptoms that could be treated with continuous medication and a lifestyle change to conditions that need a liver transplant.

 Can You Detox Your Liver at Home?

-The first step to helping your liver with a detox you do yourself is to know how to NOT make things worse.
+The first step to helping your liver with a detox you do yourself is to know how NOT to make things worse.
 Many think because there are do-it-yourself detox procedures that could be done at home, they can go on and continue making things difficult for their liver.
 No amount of medication or DIY detox could help your liver if you do nothing to ease the stress that it is going through already.

-Having said that, here are some ways to help ease the burden on your liver:
+Here are some ways to help ease the burden on your liver:

 Understand the Threats to a Healthy Liver

 This sets the stage for how much more a person should provide extra care for their liver.
-Prevention will always be better than the cure, and if one could live without taking unnecessary risks, then that could be so much better.
+Prevention will always be better than the cure, and if one could live without taking unnecessary risks, that could be much better.